Recommend Smarter, Faster and More Accurately

-Selecting the Model Enabler checkboxes will reveal Settings sections relevant to that option, at the bottom of the page:
+Selecting any of the Prediction Activator checkboxes on the right, will reveal Settings sections relevant to that option, at the bottom of the page.

-A range of different Model Enablers can be selected to enhance the functionality of your models:
+There are a range of different Prediction Activators that can be selected to enhance the functionality of your models.

-- Offer matrix is loaded in memory and accesses in the plugins.
+- Offer matrix is loaded in memory and accessed in the plugins.
 For the purpose of default pricing, category and other forms of lookup.

 - Plugins supports three primary areas: API definition, pre-score logic and post-score logic.
 There are a number of post-score templates.